kragen/knuth-interview-2006/README.md

 [7 - My sense of humor](http://webofstories.com/play/17066)
 -----------------------------------------------------------

-Rather than sceptical, cynical, I would prefer satirical or something.
+Rather than skeptical, cynical, I would prefer satirical or something.

 KARAGUEUZIAN: Satirical.